What is ELevate?

 Is this ready for production?

-YMMV.
+ELevate has been used to migrate production environments across industries and across the world, but we still advise caution.
 Every environment is different and unique based on applications and configurations.

 What operating systems does ELevate support?